Analytical response functions for a compressible thin fluid layer with odd viscosity: Green's functions in 2D real space

 In Fig.~\ref{fig:monopole1} we present representative flow fields generated by a monopole singularity acting at the origin in a compressible fluid layer without odd viscosity ($\mu=0$).
 Results are shown for two values of the viscosity ratio parameter: (a) $\xi=0.5$, the minimum admissible value of $\xi$, and (b) $\xi=1$.
 In both cases, the flow is symmetric about the axis aligned with the applied point force and features a pair of symmetrically placed eddies relative to the force location.
 The eddies counter-rotate in both configurations.
 For $\xi=1$ [Fig.~\ref{fig:monopole1}~(b)], the flow is stretched along the $x$-direction, which is the direction of the applied point force.
 The pair of vortices is also reminiscent of flows in porous media with a frictional or resistive layer, where momentum screening gives rise to confined, counter-rotating flow structures~\cite{vilfan2025stokes}.
 The qualitative changes in the flow structure, even in the absence of odd viscosity, highlight the complex dynamics arising from viscosity contrast.

 Figure~\ref{fig:monopole2} shows contour and quiver plots of the flow induced by a force monopole acting along the $x$-direction in a 2D fluid layer with odd viscosity $\mu=4$, for two values of the viscosity ratio parameter: (a)~$\xi=0.5$ and (b)~$\xi=1$, as before.
 The presence of finite odd viscosity breaks the flow symmetry, shifting the positions of the eddy centers.
+This symmetry breaking can be understood through the transverse stress response induced by the odd viscosity.
+Due to the antisymmetric tensor $\bm\epsilon$ [see Eq.~\eqref{eq:governing_eqn_final}], the induced flow is rotated clockwise by $\pi/2$ compared to the conventional flow where such symmetries are conserved $(\mu=0)$.
 A qualitative change in the flow structure is observed when varying $\xi$.
 For $\xi = 0.5$, the flow organizes into closed, circular eddies that resemble the swirling patterns observed when odd viscosity is absent [Fig.~\ref{fig:monopole2}~(a)].
 In contrast, for $\xi = 1$, the eddies no longer remain closed but instead show converging or diverging behavior, indicating a significant alteration of the flow structure due to the increased influence of odd viscosity [Fig.~\ref{fig:monopole2}~(b)].
 This difference originates from the interplay between odd-viscous stresses and the viscosity ratio, which modifies the balance between rotational (solenoidal) and compressional (irrotational) flow components.
 In the presence of odd viscosity and a viscosity ratio, these two components become coupled.
 Odd viscosity converts part of the compressional response induced by the point force into rotational motion, while the viscosity ratio controls the relative magnitude and spatial structure of the two contributions.
 This balance determines whether the flow organizes into closed vortical eddies or into converging and diverging patterns.